WiroArtificialIntelligence/wiroai/README.md

    - Download and install [Visual Studio Code](https://code.visualstudio.com/).
    - Install the Flutter and Dart plugins in VSCode.

-3. **Clone Quokka Repository:**
+3. **Clone Wiro AI Repository:**
-   - Clone the Quokka repository from [GitHub](https://github.com/WiroArtificialIntelligence/wiroai.git) using Git or download the ZIP file and extract it.
+   - Clone the Wiro AI repository from [GitHub](https://github.com/WiroArtificialIntelligence/wiroai.git) using Git or download the ZIP file and extract it.
      ```bash
      git clone https://github.com/WiroArtificialIntelligence/wiroai.git
      ```

 4. **Install Dependencies:**
-   - Open a terminal and navigate to the Quokka project directory.
+   - Open a terminal and navigate to the Wiro AI project directory.
    - Run the following command to install all project dependencies.
      ```bash
      flutter pub get